 Note: Automatic collector management and manual deployment use different workflows.
 With automatic management, the Sawmills remote operator applies collector upgrades.
 With manual deployment, Sawmills provides the chart version and values artifacts, and your deployment system applies them.

-Set the manual deployment format in the collector setup flow or on the collector page.
+Set the manual deployment format in the collector setup flow or on the collector page.| Format | Use this when | What Sawmills provides |

 | Direct chart | You install sawmills-collector-chart as its own Helm release | Chart, version, release, namespace, values files, and a Helm command |